 Ursaluna

-Fellow Generation 2 Pokemon, Ursaring, has also received a brand new evolution, and while it didn’t get a Hisuian form itself, this new evolution is one you’ll surely want to add it to your Pokedex.
+Ursaring has also received a brand new evolution in Legends Arceus, and while it didn’t get a Hisuian form itself, this new Normal/Ground-type evolution is one you’ll surely want to add to your Pokedex.

-A dual Normal/Ground-type ‘mon, it’ll take quite some time before you’re able to add it to your team.
-To do so, you’ll need a Peat Block, but it’ll also need to be used under specific conditions, too.
+It’ll take quite some time before you’re able to add it to your team.
+To do so, you’ll need to find a Peat Block and meet some specific conditions.
 Our guide has everything you need to know to help you out in a flash.

-So, there you have it – that’s everything you need to know about all of the Hisuian Pokemon in Legends: Arceus!
+So, there you have it – that’s everything you need to know about all of the new Pokemon and Hisuian Pokemon in Legends Arceus!

 For the latest tips and tricks, be sure to check out our guides to help you on your journey throughout the Hisui Region: